 I(t) am the in-phase part of the carrier signal.

 Q(t) is the quadrature part of the carrier signal.

 fk are the carrier frequencies.

-When this option is not selected, the carrier power is not normalized.
-In this case, the average power of the signal is:
+Clear this option so the average power of the carrier signal is:

 In this case, the corresponding passband signal at ω represented by the equation